 - Earn up to 14.5% p.a. on interest, paid weekly.
 T&Cs apply

 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our content.

-VeChain is a Chinese cryptocurrency that was developed in 2015.
-This blockchain platform is designed to enhance and revolutionize supply chain management by making it easy to track the entire lifecycle of a product, allowing retailers and consumers to quickly verify the quality and authenticity of just about anything they buy.
+VeChain is a cryptocurrency that was founded in 2015.
+This blockchain platform is intended to help enhance and revolutionize supply chain management by making it easy to track the entire lifecycle of a product, allowing retailers and consumers to quickly verify the quality and authenticity of just about anything they buy.

 Want to buy VeChain?
 Follow these simple steps:

 Step 1.
 Create an account on a cryptocurrency exchange that allows you to trade VET

 Depending on the exchange you choose, VET can be traded with US dollars (USD), Bitcoin (BTC) or Ethereum (ETH).
 You’ll need to provide your email address and create a password to register for an account, while it’s also recommended that you set up two-factor authentication to provide an extra level of security.